Passeriformes / Phylloscopidae / Phylloscopus

 Description

-This is one of the smaller Old World warblers, measuring 9.5-11 cm in length and weighing just 4-9 g.
-It is distinctly smaller than a chiffchaff and slightly larger than Pallas's leaf warbler.
-The plumage features greenish upperparts contrasting with white underparts.
-The most distinctive field marks are the prominent double wing bars formed by yellowish-white tips to the wing covert feathers— a longer bar on the greater coverts and a shorter one on the median coverts.
-The tertial feathers have yellow margins, and a long yellow supercilium runs above the eye.
-Some individuals show a faint pale green central crown stripe, though this feature is absent in many birds.
-Despite its arboreal lifestyle, the species is not particularly shy and is almost constantly in motion.
+One of the smaller Old World warblers, measuring 9.5–11 cm in length and weighing 4–9 g.
+It has overall greenish upperparts and white underparts.
+Distinctive features include a long yellow supercilium, prominent double wing bars formed by yellowish-white tips to the wing covert feathers (a long bar on the greater coverts and a short bar on the median coverts), and yellow-margined tertial feathers.
+Some individuals show a faint paler green central crown stripe, though many do not.

 Identification